top of page

 OCTOBER 21 - DECEMBER 01, 2023

+Brigitte Aubignac’s exhibition "Museo Immaginario" stands as a firm declaration statement of intent that the museum is either imaginary or it is not, to the detriment of the traditional concept of the museum space, perhaps now outdated, which wants it to be a static entity.
 The exhibition presents around thirty works, including gouaches on paper and works on canvas, which showcase accumulations of sculptures from all styles and eras.
 In these apparent museum storerooms, are placed works of the most disparate kinds, shrouded in dark atmospheres and lit by dim window lights.
 One of these figures, in particular, seems to establish a dialogue with the viewer: the dancer by Degas, sometimes portrayed in an eccentric profile position, others from behind, seems to be inseparably connected to Aubignac, an alter ego that allows her to contemplate this miscellaneous surreal world, prompting her to question herself about art’s capacity to reinvent itself.

 FIGURES SEULES